noaione/yuusha-shoukan-ln/sources/v09/chapter3.md

 Ready?
 For what?
 Wait a moment, seriously, could you wait?!
 Even though she had hidden her body behind a towel...
 No, it was exactly because the towel is partially hiding her beautiful skin that is as white as an icefish, which I saw with great clarity.
-Lilia-san is the type who looks slender huh....
+Lilia-san is the type who looks slender huh...
 They’re larger than I thought, those bulges are... wait, what the heck am I thinking?!

 In front of the confused me, Lilia-san takes a few deep breaths before she goes